sot/timbre/docs/index.rst

 Using Multiprocessing to Generate Large Batches of Results
 ==========================================================

-Please see the file `run_tank_characterization.py` for an example on how to use the `multiprocessing` package to facilitate the generation of large batches of results to characterize the general behavior of a Xija thermal model.
+Please see the file `run_tank_characterization.py` in the root directory of the timbre package for an example on how to use the `multiprocessing` package to facilitate the generation of large batches of results to characterize the general behavior of a Xija thermal model.
 This example produces a set of hdf5 files that will need to be combined or "stacked" as a post processing step.
 Some of the functionality present in this example will eventually be included as package level methods.

 ..
 The toctree directive is kept below for future enhancement, however currently it does not produce any resulting text.